 The services that we provide wrap in a continuum of care, anywhere from brief advice and legal counsel on our phone lines — basically where, if you call in and you are facing an issue, and you need services, we direct it towards specifics towards your case.
 The family code here, for example, states that a district attorney or a county attorney’s office is supposed to supply a protective order.
 We give you all of the information you need, and we tell you what sort of documents will be requested.
 We tell you what that process is going to look like.
 Then we refer you out until you get those protective orders.

 If that is not going to work in your case, then we bring you into our services, and we work with you to get the protective orders that you need.
-We do that through Assisted Pro Se services, where people can self-represent, meaning that we provide all of the court documents to them and give them a real good view of what’s going to happen.
-Basically it’s kind of a scripted out day.
+We do that through Assisted Pro Se services, where people can self-represent, meaning that we provide all of the court documents to them and give them a really good view of what’s going to happen.
+Basically, it’s kind of a scripted out day.
 You’re going to go to the courthouse.
 It has a red brick building.
 You’re going to go up three flights of stairs, turn to the left.
 The guy with the cowboy hat, hand him this piece of paper.
 Walk in and say this to the judge, show him what your papers say, and then you’re able to get your protective order or your divorce.
 That’s through representing yourself.

-I love that particular process when it is appropriate for that individual, because it’s very empowering.
-As you can imagine, if you’ve been a victim of violence over a period of time, the perpetrator has taken away all of your self esteem, all of your ability to have any control over your own environment or your life.
+I love that particular process when it is appropriate for that individual because it’s very empowering.
+As you can imagine, if you’ve been a victim of violence over a period of time, the perpetrator has taken away all of your self-esteem, all of your ability to have any control over your own environment or your life.
 To be able to go into court, which is intimidating no matter what the circumstances are, and to be able to say, “I deserve safety, and I deserve freedom, and I deserve to live free of fear,” and have a judge agree with you and give you the orders that you’ve requested is an amazing feeling for our clients.

 We do that, and then we also do direct representation where justice demands.
 If for whatever reason, you’re unable to get that protective order pro se, then we’ll go in and represent you so that we can help you to get those orders immediately.
 Sometimes that actually is in response to a critical unmet need in a specific area of Texas.
 As you can imagine, access to protective orders is uneven, based on the resources that each county or each area has.
-Occasionally the reason why you’ve been denied is because they don’t actually understand the code in that area, or they’re choosing to perhaps just not uphold it in that area.
+Occasionally the reason why you’ve been denied is that they don’t actually understand the code in that area, or they’re choosing to perhaps just not uphold it in that area.
 We’re able to go in and say, “Okay, this is the way it’s supposed to be done.
 This is what it is according to law.
 Please fix your issue.”
 If not, then we go in and litigate so that they’re able to get that issue fixed.

-What attracted you to this work?
+What attracted you to this work

 To be honest, I stumbled upon it.
 It was not something that I sought out.
 I was actually asked to come in as a volunteer to run the auction for [the organization’s] largest fundraiser of the year.
 They approached me because I had drunk the PTA Kool-Aid at my son’s school and had run an auction there.